tainguyen103/GitKit-FarmData2/CONTRIBUTING.md

 #### Feature Requests ####

-If you are are a user of FarmData2 and have a new feature you would like to see you can:
+If you are  a user of FarmData2 and have a new feature you would like to see you can:

   * Reach out to the community on the [Zulip Developer Stream](https://farmdata2.zulipchat.com/#narrow/stream/271292-developers) to discuss the feature you'd like to see and how to proceed.
   * Search the [Issue Tracker] to see if the feature, or something close, has already been suggested by someone.